This title has been retired and is no longer for sale.

 This liveProject is for intermediate-to-experienced Python programmers.
 To begin this liveProject, you will need to have hands-on experience with or be familiar with:

-Basics of of clustering such as Affinity Propagation and Hierarchical Clustering
+- Basics of clustering such as Affinity Propagation and Hierarchical Clustering

-Intermediate knowledge of Natural Language Processing concepts, including embedding, tokenization at word of character level, basic one-hot encoding, and basic handling out-of-vocabulary tokenization
+- Intermediate knowledge of Natural Language Processing concepts, including embedding, tokenization at word or character level, basic one-hot encoding, and basic handling out-of-vocabulary tokenization

 you will learn